 Some Westerosi tourneys are open only to anointed knights, whose privileges are jealously guarded; this forms an important plot element in The Hedge Knight.
 Indeed, tourney culture is closely connected to chivalric tradition and its spiritual basis, the Andals' Faith of the Seven.
 These traditions dominate southern and central Westeros, especially in the Reach, but they are uncommon in the North, where many follow the old gods.
 However, the rules for entering tourneys vary with time and place, and there have been many events where freeriders, squires, or followers of the old gods have entered the lists.

 This page uses content from the English Wikipedia.
 The original content was at Tourneys in A Song of Ice and Fire.
 The list of authors can be seen in the page history of Tourneys in A Song of Ice and Fire.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.